 -

-Supports all company types, status codes, type codes, comment codes,
+All status codes, type codes, comment codes, and compliance condition codes

-payment history and all appended segments including reporting up to 6
+All appended segments, including support for reporting up to 6 co-signers/co-makers

 -